Law License Fee Information

 Is there an exemption for years of membership?

-Attorneys who have belonged to the State Bar of Michigan for fifty years or longer are not required to pay the State Bar of Michigan portion of the license fee.
+Attorneys who have belonged to the State Bar of Michigan for 50 years or longer are not required to pay the SBM portion of the license fee.
+However, these attorneys are still required to complete the online renewal process.
+The license fee portions related to Attorney Discipline System and Client Protection Fund are not waived.

 Is there a hardship waiver?